-It’s that time of year when you’ve realized that 2018 has come around faster than you expected, and them summer events don’t look far away.
+It’s that time of year when you’ve realized that the season has come around faster than you expected, and them summer events don’t look far away.
 The new years resolution was to get fit – but maybe you haven’t quite started yet due to bad weather.
 So we’ve compiled a few tips to help you get fit fast.
 Avoiding spending hours training & keeping some time for the family is high up a lot of peoples itineraries.

 It’s easy to get sucked into the mentality that miles = more.
 Fitness isn’t all about getting on your bike and riding for hours at a time.
 Often you can get a very beneficial session done in 45 minutes to an hour – without even leaving the house.
 Avoid the bitter weather & be out the house in time for the social event or to get the kids to the class.

 It’s always important to remember that some time on the bike is better than none.
 By doing 15 minutes each lunch time – you’re over an hour closer to your goal than doing nothing.
 And this can sharpen you up for the afternoon!

 A training plan is impossible to form if you don’t know what your goals are.
 Whether you’re targeting a sportive, road racing, crit racing, time trialing or hill climbs – all of these will come with a different set of requirements.
 Start by knowing exactly what you want to achieve & when.

 Train steady state.